Privacy Policy - Mobile Applications

 You will not need to create an account to exercise your rights.
 California residents have the right to:

-• Request that we delete personal information about you that we may have collected.
+• Delete.
 To exercise this right, you must provide a verifiable consumer request by either calling us at +44 0845 834 0987 or by emailing us at [email protected].

-• Direct us, at any time, not to sell your personal information.
-We may sell your personal information within the meaning of the California Consumer Privacy Act of 2018 (“CCPA”).
+• Opt out of sale.
+We do not sell your personal information within the meaning of the California Consumer Privacy Act of 2018 (“CCPA”).
 Under the CCPA, “sell” means sell, rent, release, disclose, disseminate, make available, transfer, or otherwise communicate orally, in writing, or by electronic or other means a consumer’s personal information by the business to another business or a third party for monetary or other valuable consideration.
-The law contains exceptions to this definition which may limit how we respond to your direction.
+The law contains exceptions to this definition which may limit how we respond to a request by you.
 To exercise this right to opt out, you may call us at +44 0845 834 0987 or email us at [email protected].
-We do not have actual knowledge that we sell the personal information of minors under 16 years of age, and minors under the age of 16 may not use the Opensignal Services.
+We do not have actual knowledge that we sell the personal information of minors under 18 years of age, and minors under the age of 18 may not use the Opensignal Services.

 To the extent that anything in this Section 10 conflicts with this Privacy Policy, this Section 10 shall govern.

-The categories of California consumers’ personal data we may have collected in the past 12 months are listed above in Sections – HOW WE COLLECT AND USE PERSONAL DATA.
-Within the past 12 months we may have sold or shared the following categories of personal information: (1) Location, (2) Identifiers, and (3) Internet or other electronic network activity information, all of which we have collected from your mobile device.
+The categories of California consumers’ personal data we may have collected are listed above in the Section – HOW WE COLLECT AND USE YOUR DATA.
+We may disclose the following categories of data to our customers, although personal information is aggregated or depersonalized before it is shared: (1) Location, (2) Identifiers such as IP address, and (3) Internet or other electronic network activity information, all of which we have collected from your mobile device.
 We may collect the categories we’ve previously identified (which include GPS coordinates or similar information), network type, network operator, cellular and Wifi signal strength and quality, and the identifiers of connected cell towers and Wifi routers (including both BSSID and SSID).
 We also measure how data is flowing, both passively (by monitoring how fast it moves through other Mobile Applications), and actively (by running a test that downloads or uploads data within our SDK).
 We do not monitor the content of your data usage.
 The goal of collecting the above data is to measure the experience you have of wireless networks.
 We also collect information from environmental sensors on your device (depending on which ones are integrated in your device), this allows us to measure things such as the device acceleration, orientation and the external atmospheric pressure and light intensity.
 We also measure some internal device conditions – such as battery temperature and voltage.
 The goal of collecting this data is to understand how instantaneous device conditions affect the experience of wireless networks.

 To better understand differences between devices, we collect data on your device hardware such as the model, manufacturer, and manufacturers and models of sub-components (such as the cellular radio) and the capabilities of these components (for example the number of cores on the CPU).
 Similarly, to understand differences caused by software, we collect information on the mobile platform version used and whether custom ROMs or Android skins are installed.
 The goal of collecting this data is to understand how device properties affect the experience of wireless networks.

 When you first use a Mobile Application an identification code (“Resettable ID”), is randomly generated by our software and allocated to that installation instance rather than the device whenever we take measurements.
 A different and unique Resettable ID will be generated by each Mobile Application on a particular device.
 New installations of the same Mobile Application will also generate new unique Resettable IDs.
-Resettable IDs are random, unrelated to each other, specific to Opensignal, and never shared externally.
-To further help us manage the data, we also collect IP addresses.
-These fields are needed for statistical purposes, for example to understand how much data is contributed by each software instance.
+Resettable IDs are random, unrelated to each other, specific to Opensignal, and not shared externally.
+To further help us manage the data, we also collect IP addresses, as these may indicate which telecom carrier network is being accessed and is impacting your experience.

-We use this data for the purposes listed above the Sections – THE PURPOSES FOR WHICH WE USE PERSONAL DATA.
+We use this data for the purposes listed above in the Section – THE PURPOSES FOR WHICH WE USE YOUR DATA.
 Measurements that we take from the mobile devices of individual network users allow us to create a detailed picture of the service availability, quality and performance of numerous communication networks across the world and over time.

-We may have shared or sold certain categories of personal data listed in the Sections - HOW WE COLLECT AND USE PERSONAL DATA to the third parties listed in the Sections - HOW WE SHARE PERSONAL INFORMATION for a business purpose and in order to provide the Opensignal Services in the past 12 months.
-Within the past 12 months we may have sold or shared the following categories of personal information: (1) Location, (2) Identifiers, and (3) Internet or other electronic network activity information, all of which we have collected from your mobile device.
-We may have shared or sold the following categories of personal data with the following third parties or may do so in the following instances:
+We may have shared certain categories of personal data listed in the Section - HOW WE COLLECT AND USE YOUR DATA to the third parties listed in the Section - HOW WE SHARE PERSONAL INFORMATION for a business purpose and in order to provide the Opensignal Services.
+We may have shared the following categories of personal information: (1) Location, (2) Identifiers, such as IP addresses, and (3) Internet or other electronic network activity information, all of which we have collected from your mobile device.
+We may have shared the following categories of personal data with the following third parties or may do so in the following instances:

-6. Subsidiaries and affiliates.
-We may share the data that we collect from users’ mobile devices with the Opensignal subsidiaries and affiliates, with the purpose of bringing together complementary data on consumer experience, network performance, and subscriber behaviour.
+4. Subsidiaries and affiliates.
+We may share the data that we collect from users’ mobile devices with the Opensignal subsidiaries and affiliates, with the purpose of bringing together complementary data on consumer experience, network performance, and subscriber behavior.

 Shine the Light Notice